-What is bracketing in photography?
+What is exposure bracketing in photography?
 Why do I need it?
 How do I bracket photos?

-These are the most common questions I answer on a daily basis when teaching photography, which is why I decided to put together a Bracketing Guide.
+These are the most common questions I answer on a daily basis when teaching photography basics, which is why I decided to put together a Bracketing Guide.

 The Comprehensive Gude to Bracketing in Photography